tbrowder/PDF-FormFill/README.md

   * Any line without a beginning `code:` is ignored.

   * Paper size must be Letter or A4.
 The default is `Paper`.
+The default is `t12` (Times-Roman, 12 points).

+  * The `font: code` includes the font size as described in the required package `FontFactotory::Type1`.
+Multiple font entries are allowed on succeeding line, with the most recent (lowest in the command list) overriding former settings.

   * X,Y values are the coordinates (in PS Points, 72/inch) of the starting point for the line of text on the page, with origin at the lower left corner of the paper.

-  * The `font: code` includes the font size as described in the required package `FontFactotory::Type1`.
-The default is `t12` (Times-Roman, 12 points).
+  * Text is normally rendered parallel to the X axis, but it may be rotated if need be.
+Use the `angle=N` value where N is the desired angle with positive rotation in the counter-clockwise direction.
+The value is assumed to be zero (no rotation) if the `angle=?` space is empty.

 ### Currently recognized codes